-General Business MBA (with or without a concentration)

 Students travel to these four universities and, upon graduation, receive two degrees: an MBA from UNF and a Master of International Management and Intercultural Communication jointly conferred by University of Warsaw and Cologne University of Applied Sciences.
 More information regarding this program

-For more information regarding the GlobalMBA program please contact Dr. Gallo or Dr. Fugard
+For more information regarding the GlobalMBA program please contact Dr. Steven Paulson or Kate Mattingly Learch.

 UNF IB Flagship Director